janhavi297/Password_Generator/README.md

 # Password-Generator
-This a mini C++ project that I made to generate random password.
+This is a mini C++ project that I made to generate random password.